pierrediedhiou/cybersecurity-journey/glossary.md

 Organizational Units in Active Directory
 - **GUI** — Graphical User Interface, visual interface for interacting with a computer
+- **Get-Command** — PowerShell cmdlet to list all available commands, functions and aliases in the current session
+- **Get-Content** — PowerShell cmdlet to read and display file contents, similar to cat in Linux
 ## H
 - **Hash** — A fixed-length string generated from data, used to verify integrity
 - **Have I Been Pwned** — Tool that tells you if an email address has appeared